 Xynaptic: Unfilter, Unveil, and Unchirp, which provides capability unlike anything out there for dealing with wobbly bandwidth decimated material

 As for a DAW/Editor, Izotope RX is becoming my default forensic audio editor as it runs on PC & Mac and now hosts VSTs.
-For years depending on hardware platform (I use both PC & Mac) I have used Sound Forge, Wavelab, Gibson Brands/Cakewalk Sonar Platinum (20160114_230116_resizedincludes a bevy of possibilities in pro channel modules and bundled Blue Cat Audio plugins) and PreSonus Studio One ver 3.2 (which also comes with nice collection of native (German-engineered) processing tools).
+For years depending on hardware platform (I use both PC & Mac) I have used Sound Forge, Wavelab, Gibson Brands/Cakewalk Sonar Platinum (includes a bevy of possibilities in pro channel modules and bundled Blue Cat Audio plugins) and PreSonus Studio One ver 3.2 (which also comes with nice collection of native (German-engineered) processing tools).

 As of the writing of this post I am just settling in with Isotopes’ Ozone 7 Mastering suite (which has also stepped up it’s Stand Alone operation mode capability) and RX 5 Editor feature laden updates.
 So far, both of these updates really appear to include potent new features that may well change things up for me.
 Notably, is the implementation of the Vintage Tape, Vintage EQ (fantastic mid/side processing capability) and Dynamic EQ modules (think of it like dynamic multi-band compression but it’s an EQ; it’s especially potent for use on orchestral material).
 Finally as it turns out, the RX interface in fact has a “magic wand” tool.
 The magic wand: standard accouterment for any magician, wizard or … audio alchemist.